Weather-Station-Software/live-weather-station/readme.txt

 Release date: January 25th, 2016

-* Added: new steel meters, with tons of customization parameters, to display "live" values
+* Added: new steel meters, with tons of customization parameters, to display "live" values.
-* Improvement: using of subscript character for carbon dioxide, now displayed as CO₂ (previously, it was CO2)
+* Improvement: using of subscript character for carbon dioxide, now displayed as CO₂ (previously, it was CO2).
-* Improvement: in clean gauges it's now possible to choose to display the shortened measurement type as title or label
+* Improvement: in clean gauges it's now possible to choose to display the shortened measurement type as title or label.
-* Improvement: `readme.txt`
+* Improvement: `readme.txt`.

 = 2.1.0 =

 Release date: January 13th, 2016

-* Added: new clean gauges to display "live" values
+* Added: new clean gauges to display "live" values.
-* New option for outdoor weather widget: you can now choose to hide obsolete data
+* New option for outdoor weather widget: you can now choose to hide obsolete data.
-* Improvement: pressure displayed in inHg have now reasonable accuracy with 2 decimals
+* Improvement: pressure displayed in inHg have now reasonable accuracy with 2 decimals.
-* Improvement: the data collecting method for Netatmo & OpenWeatherMap is now "bullet-proof"
+* Improvement: the data collecting method for Netatmo & OpenWeatherMap is now "bullet-proof".
-* Improvement: an improved connection mode that should avoid unwanted disconnections (on Netatmo servers temporary errors)
+* Improvement: an improved connection mode that should avoid unwanted disconnections (on Netatmo servers temporary errors).
-* Improvement: refresh cycle for live controls goes from 5 minutes to 2 minutes - datas are fresher than ever ;)
+* Improvement: refresh cycle for live controls goes from 5 minutes to 2 minutes - datas are fresher than ever ;).
-* Improvement: the "about box" is now much more readable
+* Improvement: the "about box" is now much more readable.
-* Improvement: `readme.txt`
+* Improvement: `readme.txt`.
 * Bug fix: some typos in french translation.

 = 2.0.1 =

 Release date: December 22nd, 2015

-* Improvement: `readme.txt`
+* Improvement: `readme.txt`.
 * Bug fix: PHP notice while collecting non-existent rain or snow values from OpenWeatherMap.

 = 2.0.0 =